 - Cash: Have at least $100 in your kit.

 Tailor a emergency preparedness kit to your needs

 Along with the basics like food and water, it’s important to have what you need for your particular situation.
 You may not need extra blankets in southern California, but you do need escape ladders in case of wildfire.
 And you’ll want extra blankets to survive a winter power outage in Maine.

 Replace all food and water approaching its expiration date.
 Replace batteries.
 You might pick a specific time each year to check, such as before hurricane season in the south or after Thanksgiving if you live in the north.

 Buy a pre-made kit

-As an alternative to making your own kit, you can buy a fully stocked kit from the American Red Cross.
-A kit with a three-day supply of essentials for one adult costs $50 to $70.
+As an alternative to making your own kit, you can buy a stocked kit from the American Red Cross ($50-$100).